o40/seesay/readme.md

 Prompt: "Give a short description of the image and where objects are located in the image.
 Do not mention that this is an image.
 Do not mention weather or geographical location.
 Less text is better."

 The descriptions became much better and is sometimes useful, but the prompt can be improved for sure.
-Due to what I think is the low quality of the camera the descriptions are more "gloomy" than they actually are.
+Due to what I think is the low quality of the camera the descriptions are more "gloomy" than they are.

 The API cost for the ~25 minute walk was $0.23 where one image was describes every 7 seconds.